open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 **Status**: [Development](../document-status.md)

 The `TraceIdRatioBased` sampler implements simple, ratio-based probability sampling using randomness features specified in the [W3C Trace Context Level 2][W3CCONTEXTMAIN] Candidate Recommendation.
-OpenTelemetry follows W3C Trace Context Level 2, which specifies 56 bits of randomness, in making use of 56 bits of information for probabilistic sampling decisions.
-[OpenTelemetry defines consistent probability sampling using 56 bits of randomness][CONSISTENTSAMPLING].
+OpenTelemetry follows W3C Trace Context Level 2, which specifies 56 bits of randomness, [specifying how to make consistent probability sampling decisions using 56 bits of randomness][CONSISTENTSAMPLING].

 The `TraceIdRatioBased` sampler MUST ignore the parent `SampledFlag`.
 For respecting the parent `SampledFlag`, see the `ParentBased` sampler specified below.